Wallander (film series)

 Wallander is a film series based on the Kurt Wallander novels written by Henning Mankell that were adapted into multiple miniseries and TV films by Sveriges Television (SVT) between 1994 and 2006.
 These Swedish-language films starred Rolf Lassgård as Wallander.
 The final film Pyramiden (2007) features Gustaf Skarsgård as a younger Wallander.
+Skarsgard will star in his own Wallander series to be released in 2026-27.